danielgoncalvesti/danielgoncalvesti.github.io/content/posts/scala-intro.md

 - Use `Try` for handling potentially throwing functions and capturing exceptions.
 - Use `Either` for handling different types of errors and providing meaningful error messages.

+To conclude the topic, Scala provides powerful constructs like Option, Try, and Either to handle errors effectively and promote more predictable and maintainable code.
+Understanding the differences between these constructs and adopting best practices for error handling can significantly enhance the reliability and usability of Scala applications.
+\
+&nbsp;

 I believe this post provides a brief overview of the Scala language.
 In the next post, I will delve into more advanced Scala language concepts.
 Stay tuned!